tenzir/tenzir/web/blog/arrow-data-spine/index.md

    canonical query representation.
 We already experimented with Substrait, converting VAST queries into a logical query plan.
 In fact, VAST has a "query language" plugin to make it possible to translate security content.
-(For example, our Sigma plugin translates [Sigma rules][sigma] into VAST queries).
+(For example, our [Sigma plugin][sigma-plugin] translates [Sigma rules][sigma] into VAST queries.)
 In short: Substrait is to the control plane what Arrow is to the data plane.
 Both are needed to modularize the concept of a query engine.

 Making our own query engine more suitable for analytical workloads has received less attention in the past, as we prioritized high-performance data